jeantessier/langchain-java-example/README.md

 You’ll need an API key.
 So just follow the instructions to [obtain your OpenAI API key](https://platform.openai.com/api-keys).
-Save it to the `.env` file as the `OPENAI_API_KEY` environment variable.
-You can use `.env.template` as a guide to structure your `.env` file.
+Save it to the `app/src/main/resources/.env` file as the `OPENAI_API_KEY` environment variable.
+You can use `app/src/main/resources/.env.template` as a guide to structure your `.env` file.

-> I'm still working in getting the runtime to load the contents of `.env`
-> into the environment.

 To run against OpenAI's ChatGPT: